popsonebz/monitoring/README.md

     ![Screenshot](https://github.com/popsonebz/monitoring/blob/main/images/monitoring-nginx.png)

 7. Verify the services are running using the browser.
+The pictures below shows the ideal state when NGINX is up.

     a. prometheus: http://localhost:9090